0x3C50/Renderer/guides/02_minecraft.md

 9. OpenGL runs its normal pipeline through, running the data through the vertex and fragment shader, until it lands in the target given by the RenderLayer

 ## Specifying where to draw to
-Framebuffers are collections of color and depth textures, mimicing the OpenGL structure.
+Framebuffers are collections of color and depth textures, mimicking the OpenGL structure.
 They aren't a 1-1 mapping tho; they don't have their own OpenGL id.

 Instead, the textures are 1-1 mappings to OpenGL textures, and the color texture can be used to make a new OpenGL FBO with a given depth texture.

 You can specify a target with RenderLayers, specifying a Framebuffer.
 For more low level control, the barebones system allows you to pass in both a color texture and depth texture, along with optional clear values, when you make a new pass.
 The data will be drawn to these textures.

-Modifying where to draw to on the fly is **not possible anymore** (without modifications).
-RenderLayers use their target texture when making the render pass, and other pass construction occurrences use MinecraftClient.getFramebuffer() as the target.
+Modifying where to draw to globally can be done with `RenderSystem.outputColorTextureOverride` and `RenderSystem.outputColorTextureOverride`.
+Setting those two fields will cause `RenderLayers` to draw to the given textures, even if the RenderLayer itself says otherwise.

+Getting other parts of the rendering code to adhere to your override is only possible via mixins.
+The hud system, for example, does not care about the RenderSystem fields.